npaik/Comm-Docs-Project-Alx-Tony/docs/getting-started-with-git.md

 ## First-Time Git Setup

-### Customizing Git Environtment

-Customizing the Git environment can make coding easier and more comfortable for you.
-By changing settings, like colors or shortcuts, you can personalize Git to match your preferences and work style, which helps you code more efficiently.

-Once you have installed Git and have the account created, you can customize your Git environment using the git config tool.
-Git configuration variables control how Git looks and operates.
-These variables can be stored in three different places:

-- The system-wide configuration file (**/etc/gitconfig**): stores values that apply to every user on the system and all their repositories.
-  To access this file, use the **--system** option with git config.

-!!! info

-    Administrative or superuser privileges are required to modify this file.

-- The user-specific configuration file (**~/.gitconfig** or **~/.config/git/config**) contains settings that are specific to you.
-  You can make Git read and write to this file by using the **--global** option, which affects all the repositories you work with on your system.

-- The repository-specific configuration file (**.git/config**) stores settings that are specific to the current repository.
-  You can make Git read from and write to this file by using the **--local** option.

-!!!
-Success "Complete"

-    You can view all of your settings and where they are coming using following command
-    ```js
-    git config --list --show-origin
-    ```

 ### Setting Up Identity

 Setting up your user name and email address.
 This is essential as every Git commit relies on this information.
 You can set your user name and email address by using the command: